smith-daniels/POR2WooCommerce/README.md

 Welcome to Point-of-Rental WooCommerce!
 ===================

 The purpose of this plugin is to take a Point-of-Rental inventory and integrate it with WooCommerce.
 This plugin leverages multiple programs and is written in PHP.
-Provided your host supports php, this program should be fully compatible with shared hosts.
+Provided your host supports python, this program should be fully compatible with shared hosts.
 Please see requirements section to confirm compatibility.

 ----------